 - (b) For dates of injury or disease manifestation after July 1, 2008, be less than ((fifteen)) 15 percent of the average monthly wage in the state as computed under RCW 51.08.018 plus an additional ((ten dollars)) \$10 per month if the worker is married and an additional ((ten dollars)) \$10 per month for each child of the worker up to a maximum of five children.
-However, if the monthly payment computed under this subsection (9)(b) is greater than ((one hundred)) 100 percent of the wages of the worker as determined under RCW 51.08.178, the monthly payment due to the worker shall be equal to the greater of the monthly wages of the worker or the minimum benefit set forth in this section on June 30, 2008. - 14 (10) If the supervisor of industrial insurance determines that 15 the worker is voluntarily retired and is no longer attached to the 16 workforce, benefits shall not be paid under this section. - 17 (11) The department shall adopt rules as necessary to implement 18 this section. - 19 NEW SECTION.
-Sec.
-3. This act takes effect January 1, 2024.
+However, if the monthly payment computed under this subsection (9)(b) is greater than ((one hundred)) 100 percent of the wages of the worker as determined under RCW 51.08.178, the monthly payment due to the worker shall be equal to the greater of the monthly wages of the worker or the minimum benefit set forth in this section on June 30, 2008. - (10) If the supervisor of industrial insurance determines that the worker is voluntarily retired and is no longer attached to the workforce, benefits shall not be paid under this section. - 35 (11) The department shall adopt rules as necessary to implement 36 this section.